 In other work, satellite transmitter packages developed by French, British and Australian researchers were used to track the birds’ flight paths.
 Signals were monitored by satellite and the information used to learn more about the birds while at sea.
 One bird travelled 13,000 kilometres during a two-week foraging trip.

-Northern Royal albatross adult
+Northern Royal albatross adult and chick

 Toroa have declined to the extent that they are listed as endangered by the International Union for the Conservation of Nature and ‘nationally vulnerable’ by the Department of Conservation.

 Their slow reproduction rates, changes in habitat and climate and some fishing practices make toroa vulnerable.